rabelais88/this-movie-review-does-not-exist/README.md

 Scene: Inside the cramped confines of a smoky comedy club, Lucy and Jack perform their ill-fated double act, "The Laughing Lovers".
 Clad in mismatched costumes and armed with an arsenal of slapstick props, the duo launches into a series of hilariously botched routines, eliciting groans and guffaws from the audience in equal measure.
 As chaos ensues on stage, Lucy and Jack's bond only grows stronger, their infectious laughter ringing out amidst the comedic mayhem.
 ```

-- Adding commands such as "make it simpler" does not work.
+- When generating Midjourney prompts with GPT, adding commands such as "make it simpler" does not work.
 Continously asking the similar kind of question for multiple times works.
 This has been made into a pipeline with python.

-- Employed face swap techniques for challenging cases. it works great but sometimes also fails at recognizing face.
-Even face swap is not consistent.
+- Employed face swap techniques for challenging cases.
+It works great but sometimes also fails at recognizing face.
+Even the success rate of face swap is not consistent.

 # Webpages